Skip to main content

 From the sources reviewed here, the Central Bank of Sri Lanka is the key institution to anchor on.
 One direct signal is the official CBSL page titled “Payments and Settlements Systems,” which is a reasonable starting point for payment infrastructure questions.
 For launch decisions, treat regulator pages as primary and market guides such as PayAtlas as secondary.

-These excerpts support a cautious reading only.
-They indicate formal oversight context, but this pack does not provide enough act text to map operator obligations line by line.
+Treat available references as formal oversight context only.
+Published summaries do not provide enough act text to map operator obligations line by line.
 Do not convert the Act into product requirements from summary references alone.
 If your build depends on a specific obligation, pull the underlying legal text or a written interpretation before you ship.

 This research set does not include enough direct LankaPay product documentation to define that scope with confidence.
 Until you have product documentation or written confirmation, keep it in the unverified column.

-No. The grounding pack is explicit that these excerpts do not confirm LankaPay Government Payment Platform eligibility for cross-border contractor payouts.
+No. LankaPay Government Payment Platform eligibility for cross-border contractor payouts is not confirmed.
 If that flow is central to your launch, pause engineering and get a written yes or no for the exact payer entity, payee type, currency, and rail.

 Known: CBSL is the authority you need to anchor on, and bank compliance material in this set refers to directives issued by the Central Bank of Sri Lanka.
 Unknown: these sources do not provide flow-specific foreign exchange rules for platform contractor disbursements.
 The failure mode is treating general CBSL relevance as if it already answers your cross-border payout pattern.